CSGAMERSServices/ltng-support-mockup-components/README.md

 A custom setting is available to specify preferences how to work with Mockups.
 This can be especially helpful for those orgs that have a large number of static resources / files - and searching can become tiresome.

-To specify, create a new Custom Setting record for the
+To specify, create a new Custom Setting record.
+(Generally company wide, but can also be set at the User / Role levels)

 ![Screenshot of Manage button for custom settings](docs/images/manageCustomSettings.png)